 DIY Plans to Build a Storage Counter Height Table

-This is one of those tables that can serve so many purposes – as extra seating for holiday entertaining or a dinner party, as a craft table, or even as a kitchen island!
-The DIY plans to build a Storage Counter Height Table feature a square top, 37-1/2″ height, and built-in storage on the side!
+This DIY counter height table can serve so many purposes – as extra seating for holiday entertaining or a dinner party, as a craft table, or even as a kitchen island!
+The plans to build a Storage Counter Height Table feature a square top, 37-1/2″ height, and built-in storage on the side!
 This is a great project for beginners and can be completed in a weekend.

 - 1-1/2″ pocket hole screws